onzag/itemize/docs/advanced/text-specs.md

 files that already existed even if they are stripped in the actually saved HTML as the handler will actually regenerate them; however for any new created content you must manually create the image structure; the server will recognize these.

+It is recommended to copy the fast prototyping renderer in the itemize source at `client/fast-prototyping/renderers` and find the respective renderer to replicate since these renderers can be complex, but wanting to add custom behaviour in the renderer itself might prove to require this, since the handlers don't do much to the text data.

-Do not bother removing the src, srcset nor sizes for sending; this will be done automatically by the server side itself, it won't serve them.
+Do not bother removing the src, srcset nor sizes for sending or any of the forbidden attributes; this will be done automatically by the server side itself, it won't serve them; the parameters of the sanitazation of the client and the server differ a little bit, the client is more strict, and the handler takes care of this, however it's good to understand what is going on.

 Other properties will also be removed, such as loading; so feel free to implement them in the renderer, it won't affect other clients only the spec here is allowed.